Land Based Sports & Activities

 Crossbow-Firing (Shenu)

-This is firing arrows with a crossbow and is quite an old traditional sport that has been popular for thousands of years in ethnic groups such as the Miao, Yi, Lahu, Lisu, and Yao.
+Firing arrows with a crossbow is quite an old traditional land based sport that has been popular for thousands of years in ethnic groups such as Miao, Yi, Lahu, Lisu, and Yao.
 Miao men practice shooting with the crossbow from boyhood and contests are often held.
 They use corn cakes and pieces of meat as targets and players who hit these receive them as prizes.
 The winner with the best record usually receives other things as well as the esteem of the villagers.
 When they grow up and go out hunting and fishing, they will always take crossbow with them.
 One of the reasons for the importance of this sport is that as these people live in a mountainous area where wild and often dangerous animals are frequently encountered.

 A crossbow is usually made of the tough wood of the yansang tree that grows mostly in Hunan and Guangxi Provinces.
 With a trigger made of cattle or goat horn, the larger bow is about 1.5 meters (4.9 feet) wide and 0.75 - 1 meter long (2.46 - 3.28 feet); and the smaller one is 1 meter (3.3 feet) wide and 0.5 - 0.7 meter (1.64 - 2.3 feet) long.
 The effective range of the large bow is around 200 meters (656 feet) and that of the small one is around 100 meters (328 feet).
 Bows may be used from either a standing or kneeling posture and it requires considerable strength to draw back the string and put the bolts or arrows in place.